mr4msm/cramer_gan_chainer/README.md

-This is an implementation of [The Cramer Distance as a Solution to Biased Wasserstein Gradients](https://arxiv.org/abs/1705.10743) in [Chainer](https://github.com/chainer/chainer) v3.0.0rc1.
+This is an implementation of [The Cramer Distance as a Solution to Biased Wasserstein Gradients](https://arxiv.org/abs/1705.10743) in [Chainer](https://github.com/chainer/chainer) v3.0.0.

 # Requirements
-Chainer v3.0.0rc1, OpenCV, etc.
+Chainer v3.0.0, OpenCV, etc.
-The scripts work on Python 2.7.13.
+The scripts work on Python 2.7.13 and 3.6.1.

 # How to generate images
 ```